 The Bill & Melinda Gates Foundation helps fund the Global Network to advocate sustained and incremental growth of funding and political commitments for NTD treatment programs.

 Where does the money donated to the Global Network go?

-Donations to the Global Network support advocacy efforts for the integration of NTDs into existing global health initiatives and international aid budgets and go to programs that treat and prevent NTD infections.
+Donations to the Global Network support advocacy efforts for the integration of NTDs into existing global health initiatives and international aid budgets, as well as programs that treat and prevent NTD infections.

 Where can I find out more information?

 Visit www.globalnetwork.org for more information on the Global Network and NTDs.
-You can learn more about END7 by visiting www.end7.org, and by joining our communities on Facebook, Twitter (@END_7) or YouTube.
+Follow the Global Network on Facebook or Twitter.
+You can learn more about END7 by visiting www.end7.org, and by joining our communities on Facebook, Twitter, Instagram or YouTube.